 As is evidenced across many retailers the profession tends to attract a higher number of female workers who choose, due to their wider roles within their families, to work fewer hours.
-Our business follows that trend and the lower two pay quartiles have females making up a greater percentage of the workforce.
+Our business follows that trend and the lower pay quartile has females making up a greater percentage of the workforce.

 We remain committed to offering our colleagues the opportunity to work reduced hours if that suits their lifestyle choices.
 However our experience is that it is females who are more likely to take advantage of this choice of working hours and does inevitably have an impact on the gender bonus comparisons and in our business, it is this flexible approach which impacts on these results.

 At Leekes, we recognise that we should endeavour to ensure that we have a positive impact on the working conditions of those working directly or indirectly for our business.

 We try to ensure that our suppliers share our vision of a fair and safe working conditions.

 The Leekes Supplier Code of Conduct covers our minimum requirements in these areas and all our suppliers, and their supply chains, are asked to confirm their adherence to our standards.

 All of our suppliers are asked to confirm their adherence to the following standards: